zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2020-03-13-covid-19-visualization.md

 ## References

 - The data source is from [JHU CSSE](https://github.com/CSSEGISandData/COVID-19)
-- Code are saved in [github](https://github.com/zhongjzsb/COVID-19).
+- Code is saved in [github](https://github.com/zhongjzsb/COVID-19).
 - The contents is scheduled to update daily.

     ```r